zmaril/OgreDocs/README.md

 **WARNING OgreDocs is still being written.**

-[Ogre](http://github.com/zmaril/ogre) is a domain specific language for traversing property graphs in Clojure.
-Ogre wraps [Gremlin](https://github.com/tinkerpop/gremlin/wiki), a library which enables all sorts of fast and easy operations on graphs.
-Ogre is an open source project maintained by
+[Ogre](http://github.com/zmaril/ogre) is a domain specific language for traversing property graphs in [Clojure](http://clojure.org/).
+Ogre wraps [Gremlin](https://github.com/tinkerpop/gremlin/wiki), a library which enables all sorts of neat operations on graphs.
+Ogre is an open source project maintained by [Zack Maril](http://zacharymaril.com).
-[Zack Maril](http://zacharymaril.com).
 Please join the Gremlin users group at http://groups.google.com/group/gremlin-users for any Ogre or Gremlin related discussions.

 The documentation and samples presented here attempt to stay current with the most current, stable release of Ogre.
 Please note that this